MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-VAT-declaration.md

 In section 3, you can also get the amounts of the financial report that is set up for the VAT declaration.

-You should set up the financial report and financial report cells to calculate the required cells values.
+You should set up the financial report and financial report cells to calculate the values of the cells.
 For more information, see [Financial reporting (Russia)](rus-financial-reports.md).

 You should define the following names for financial report cells.
 In this way, the calculated amounts will be automatically exported to section 3 of VAT declaration version 5.06.